python-microservices/pyms/docs/examples.md

 ## Example 3: Create your logger

-The next example show how to create a personal logger for your application
+The next example shows us how to create a personal logger for your application

 ```python
 import logging.config